faassen/bowerstatic/doc/integrating.rst

 You can also use ``renderer()`` to override existing behavior of how a resource with a particular extension is to be included.

+If you include a resource with an unrecognized extension, a ``bowerstatic.Error`` is raised.

 URL structure
 -------------